 A detailed email including the requirements and process of the review will be sent to all Department of Art and Design students each year.

-Interested students should submit the following by Monday, February 22, 2021 to firstname.lastname@example.org to be considered for scholarships:
+Interested students should submit the following by the specificied deadline to email@example.com to be considered for scholarships:

-Only students returning as full-timestudents (minimum 12 credits each semester) for the 2021-2022 academic yearwill be considered for scholarships.
-Students who do not complete and submit application at the art and design office by the deadline will not be allowed to participate in the Scholarship Review.
+Only students returning as full-timestudents (minimum 12 credits each semester) for the next academic year will be considered for scholarships.
+Students who do not complete and submit applications to the Art and Design office by the deadline will not be allowed to participate in the Scholarship Review.
 All the faculty in the department will review your work and make recommendations to the Scholarship Committee.
 The Scholarship Committee will then make the final decision and award scholarships.
-If you receive a scholarship, you will be required to participate in the scheduled college/department scholarship events in the College Scholarship Celebration in the fall of 2021.
+If you receive a scholarship, you will be required to participate in the scheduled college/department scholarship events in the College Scholarship Celebration in the fall.

 Please contact Teresa Faris at firstname.lastname@example.org if you have any further questions.

 Description: This scholarship is available to Art and Design majors and supports students with a broad area of interest and demonstrated ability in the field of art and design.
 The ideal candidate combines a commitment to Graphic Design and/or Media Arts and Game Development with a strong interest in a traditional fine arts studio area.
 The Scholarship amount indicated is an estimate and may fluctuate every year.
 Estimated Amount: $400.00

 Description: This scholarship is available to Art and Design majors who are either current or continuing Freshman.
 The scholarship is to encourage students at the beginning of their academic careers and in the early stage of their development as artists.
 The Scholarship amount indicated is an estimate and may fluctuate every year.
 Estimated Amount: $100.00